sveltia/sveltia-cms/README.md

 - Raises a validation error instead of failing silently if the `single_file` structure is used and a required field is not filled in any of the locales[^55].
 - [Entry-relative media folders](https://decapcms.org/docs/collection-folder/#media-and-public-folder) can be used in conjunction with the `multiple_folders` i18n structure[^21].
 - Boolean fields are updated in real time between locales like other widgets to avoid confusion[^35].
+- Relation fields with i18n enabled won’t trigger a change in content draft status when you start editing an existing entry[^84].
 - Solves problems with Chinese, Japanese and Korean (CJK) [IME](https://en.wikipedia.org/wiki/Input_method) text input in the rich text editor for the Markdown widget[^54].
 - You can use the `{{locale}}` template tag in the [`preview_path`](https://decapcms.org/docs/configuration-options/#preview_path) collection option to provide site preview links for each language[^63].
 - You can [localize entry slugs](#localizing-entry-slugs) while linking the localized files[^80], thanks to the support for Hugo’s `translationKey`[^81].